nicovillanueva/tunneler/README.md

 # Tunneler

 ## Configuration
 By default, tunneler searches for a `config.yml` file next to it.
-You can set the path to a different one by the `-c` parameter.
+You can set the path to a different one by providing it as  a parameter.

 The configuration file is made up of 2 (well, 3) sections: `tunnels` and `hops` (and `logging`)